thunderheadone/one-sdk-ios/README.md

 ```objective-c
 [One optOut:YES];
 ```
 *Note:*
 - When opted out, tracking will stop and locally queued data will be removed.
 - At any point you can opt a user back in by passing `false` into the same method.
-- For instructions on how completely remove a user's data from ONE - see our [one-api documentation](https://thunderheadone.github.io/one-api/#operation/delete).
+- For instructions on how completely remove a user's data from Thunderhead ONE or Salesforce Interaction Studio - see our [api documentation](https://thunderheadone.github.io/one-api/#operation/delete).

 ### Manually set a specific Interaction path

 The SDK automatically assigns an Interaction path to each view controller.
 To override the Interaction path that is created automatically, call your view controller and pass your desired Interaction path as a string to the view controller’s `oneInteractionPath` property.

 In your `viewDidLoad` or any other view lifecycle methods, which come before `viewDidAppear`, simply set an Interaction path as shown below: